benbowes/react-responsive-select/README.md

 ## Custom label and options

-You can hook into the onChange function via the `customLabelRenderer` and `customOptionRenderer` function prop.
-This allows you to render a custom label.
+You can hook into the onChange function via the `customLabelRenderer` and `customOptionRenderer` function props.
+This allows you to render a custom label and options.
 See the API table for what the `selectedOption` object has in it.

 ```
 <ReactResponsiveSelect